mozaik-association/mozaik/docs/5Marketing-emails.md

 ## Management of failures

-All communication failures must be recorded in the application.
+All communication failures can be recorded in the application.
 This information is visible on the contact's form of each contact in the "communication" tab.
 If a contact does not receive an email or a letter sent, a communication failure will be recorded on his contact's form.
 !!! abstract "The goal of failure management"

     This functionality allows you to register the communication failures of each contact.
 Thanks to this functionality you can blacklist a contact after a certain number of failures to stop sending him emails or letters that he will not receive.